 Being aware of this cognitive cost means you might want to think twice before feeling tempted to fill in that free 5 minutes updating your Facebook page, because the reality is you’ve just allocated almost half an hour to less focused activity.

-It’s making us tired.
+It’s making us tired

 Our ability to fall sleep is disturbed by the blue light emitted by our technology screens because of its effect on melatonin production and melanopsin stimulation.
 While this can be overcome by switching to a softer yellow light, the continual engagement with technology hyper stimulates the brain leading to reduced sleep quality, mental fatigue and loss of productivity the following day, as well as an increased risk of depressive symptoms.
 Cognitive fatigue is a performance killer.
-Choosing to disengage with all technology 90 minutes before bedtime and for a short period several times a day, helps to minimise this risk.
+Choosing to disengage with all technology 90 minutes before bedtime and for a short period, several times a day helps to minimise this risk.

-It’s affecting our relationships.
+It’s affecting our relationships

-Our technology has enabled us to connect with others to a level that was previously unimaginable, while paradoxically leading to greater disconnect with the person we are with.
+Our technology has enabled us to connect with others to a level that was previously unimaginable, while paradoxically leading to a greater disconnect with the person we are with.
 Having someone flick their gaze to every incoming ping, bling or chirrup on their phone while you’re trying to have a conversation with them comes across as disrespectful, reduces personal connection and trust.
 Texting and emails are notorious to being open to misinterpretation and misunderstanding because they do not indicate the tone or mood of the sender.
 It diminishes empathy because breaking off a relationship or firing someone behind the safety screen of our technology fails to teach the social skills necessary to handle difficult conversations and strong emotion.